BHUTAN EXPEDITION

 Items of a personal nature such as drinks, alcohol, personal preference trail hydration and nutrition products, laundry and tips

-MANDATORY INSURANCE You will need to show proof of insurance that covers helicopter extraction at high altitude.
+MANDATORY INSURANCE You will need to show proof of insurance that covers overseas medical and helicopter extraction at high altitude.
 We recommend: Global Rescue

 BOOKING YOUR FLIGHTS: